What is actually Traumatic

 Big T Treatment

 The term Big T refers to the type of response a person has to a difficult event, whatever the cause.
 Big T events lead to traumatic memories.
 Someone knows they have this when their emotional response to the memory is fear, terror or helplessness - often a combination of these.
 Sometimes a person can recall a very severe traumatic memory with little emotion, if any.
-The next sign of Big T trauma are the symptoms; typically some combination of: nightmares, interrupted sleep (even if you don't remember nightmares), hyper vigilance (being very jumpy or startled, for not obvious reason), flashbacks (where someone feels as if she or he is reliving the traumatic event), intense anxiety when thinking of or describing the traumatic event.
+The next sign of Big T trauma are the symptoms; typically some combination of: nightmares, interrupted sleep (even if you don't remember nightmares), hyper vigilance (being very jumpy or startled, for not obvious reason), flashbacks (where someone feels as if she or he is reliving the traumatic event), intense anxiety when thinking of or describing the traumatic event, increase in risk-taking behavior, and addiction (while there are many factors that can lead to addiction, trauma is certainly a major one).
 And people with these symptoms are likely to have traumatic memories, even if they can not remember them.
-Recently, I worked with a woman who had several of the symptoms, but not memories whatsoever.
+Recently, I worked with a woman who had several of the symptoms, but no memories whatsoever.
 She did have an instinct that she was abused by a relative, very early in her life.
 While we could not confirm her suspicious, by acting as if it was true, we were able to eliminate her symptoms.

 As difficult as the experience of traumatic memories (Big T) can be, the good news is that the RTM Protocol can eliminate all the symptoms in two to three sessions, with little or no discomfort and no drugs.
 The results are permanent!
 For a brief description of the RTM Protocol, see the PTSD section of this site.